 When guests go to the Magic Kingdom's Tomorrowland, they generally make a beeline for Buzz Lightyear's Space Ranger Spin and (especially if they are thrill ride fans) Space Mountain.
 But there are two other attractions in the futuristic land that are worthy of your attention.

 One is Monsters, Inc. Laugh Floor, which features Mike Wazowski and his buddies from Pixar's Monsters University and Monsters, Inc. Using real-time, on-the-fly animation, an impressive innovation from Walt Disney Imagineering, the onscreen characters are able to interact with live audiences.
 The comedy can be hit or miss, but you're bound to have a few chuckles—and you'll be wowed by the technology.
 The concept of on-the-fly animation as the basis for an attraction was introduced with Turtle Talk with Crush (see below).

 The other Tomorrowland attraction you should consider is the classic Carousel of Progress.
 It is one of the four attractions that Disney developed for the New York World's Fair in the 1960s, and was among the first to feature a cast of animatronic characters.
 Audiences in a revolving theater see depictions of three different eras of technological progress in the 20th century as well as the latest gizmos and gadgets.
 It features the hummable song, "There’s a Great Big Beautiful Tomorrow.”

 The very first attraction to feature audio-animatronics was the Tiki Room at Disneyland.
-The Disney World version of the show, which is located in the Magic Kingdom's Adventureland, is based on the 1963 original.
+The Disney World version of the show, which is located in the Magic Kingdom's Adventureland, is based on the historic 1963 original.
 The show, with its singing birds and flowers, holds up well today.
-Adults appreciate its historical significance and bask in its nostalgia, while kids delight to its timeless charm.
+Adults appreciate its significance and bask in its nostalgia, while kids delight to its timeless charm.